cscorley/dissertation/chapters/3_method/2_study.md

 #### Feature Location {#sec:flt-data-collection}

-To evaluate the performance of a topic-modeling-based FLT we cannot use measures such as precision and recall.
+To evaluate the performance of a topic-modeling-based FLT we should not use measures such as precision and recall.
 This is because the FLT creates rankings pairwise, causing every entity to appear in the rankings.
 @Poshyvanyk-etal_2007 define an effectiveness measure for topic-modeling-based